Parents and Guardians

 Health & Safety

 Steinbright is committed to ensuring that your student is prepared for his or her international co-op experience and that he or she is provided with the necessary tools while abroad.
-A Pre-Departure Orientation is held at Steinbright prior to the start date of co-op, and all accepted students are asked to attend to better prepare themselves for their departure.
-In addition, the International Co-op Team routinely monitors State Department travel warnings and has an emergency plan in place to ensure that students’ safety while abroad is paramount.
+A pre-departure orientation is held at Steinbright prior to the start date of co-op, and all students going abroad are required to attend to better prepare themselves for their international experience.
+Such things as insurance coverage and emergency procedures are covered at this meeting.
+In addition, the International Co-op Team routinely monitors State Department travel warnings and reaches out to students as necessary.

 Drexel has a 24/7 emergency number: 215-895-2222